How To

 Nothing has changed for centuries

 Further through the narrow streets is the Cheiron, run by the husband and wife Marguerite and Patric, who make everyone feel very welcome - another superb and unpretentious Provencal restaurant and one that came to the attention of Michael Winner in his Sunday Times column in the UK.
+The "Winners Dinner" article is proudly displayed on the wall.

 Just opposite is the Vieux Auberge -a restaurant offering great value, great big portons and is a great place to loose a few hours at lunch.
 The summer terrace s nicely shaded and you can sit and watch the World go by as Didier and his partner look after you.
+For €24 you can choose any starter main and dessert - the foie gras is really very good, and the Pruneaux (prunes marinaded in wine and served with a boule of vanilla ice cream and a fresh sprig of mint) is a healthy if dangerous way to end a superb meal.

 The village, at 800m, is dominated by Mount Cheiron to the north, which rises to over double that at 1778m.
 This is a beautiful mountain, with a striking ridge and a face known as Les Miroirs because of the way it reflects the sun.
 I have been to few places in the world where the sky is so blue - I don't know the scientific reasons for it, just that if you look south the sky is incredibly blue, but if you look north above the Cheiron the sky is just about the bluest it can possibly be.
 It's this view that first encouraged us to create a mezzanine level in the top floor rooms - just so we could put roof windows in and expose this breathtaking panorama - of course we then had to make sure you got the best vista whilst laying in bed!

 The resort is open from Christmas to March and is great fun for a day or two whatever your level of competence, and a great place to learn snow boarding or skiing.
 What's more, it's only 15 minutes drive from Le Foulon.
 Which is nice.
+Read more about the resort here.

 the sunny meditation room